syncfusion-content/fileformat-docs/FileFormat/DocIO/FAQ.md

 * Number forms – specifies number height
 * Stylistic sets – specifies the look of the text, based on the font used

-The following code illustrates the how to set ligature types for text.
+The following code illustrates how to set ligature types for text.

 {% highlight c# %}
 [C#]

-//Create a new Word document
+//Creates a new Word document

 WordDocument document = new WordDocument();

-//Add new section to the document
+//Adds new section to the document

 IWSection section = document.AddSection();

-//Add new paragraph to the section
+//Adds new paragraph to the section

 IWParagraph paragraph = section.AddParagraph();

-//Add new text
+//Adds new text

 IWTextRange text = paragraph.AppendText("Text to describe discretional ligatures");

-//Set ligature type
+//Sets ligature type

 text.CharacterFormat.Ligatures = LigatureType.Discretional;